-Table 5.8: Mapping of domain ontology entities and subordination to UM entitities
+Table 8: Mapping of domain ontology entities and subordination to UM entitities

-Since attribute descriptions will be rendered using a copula (e.g. "the engine's power is 250 HP", "the car's weight is 1500 kg"), an UM Property Ascription (Process) needs to be used in the sentence plan to describe this process.
-Furthermore the reified attribute (see Table 5.8) will most probably become the subject of the clause, and the domain concept of the attribute will be used as the subject's modifier.
-Relations instead, have been distinguished into two categories: relation_v and relation_a.
+Relations instead, have been distinguished into two categories: relationv and relationa.
 The former represents relations which will be expressed as verbs describing the respective processes as in "the car runs on gasoline".
 The latter refers to those relations that act as attributes (but have a concept as range instead of a concrete datatype) and are treated the same way as attributes are (e.g. "the car's make is VW", "the car's model is Golf GTD").